-Facebook profit, revenue smash estimates as mobile ad sales soar
+Facebook results beat estimates as mobile ad sales soar, stock at record high

-(Reuters) - Facebook Inc crushed quarterly profit and revenue estimates on Wednesday as the social media giant's push into video ads helped bolster its fast-growing mobile ad business.
+(Reuters) - Facebook Inc surpassed quarterly profit and revenue estimates on Wednesday as the social media giant found more ways to attract advertisers to its mobile app including its centerpiece product, the Facebook News Feed, sending its shares to an all-time high.

-The company's shares were up 1.4 percent at $168 after the bell.
-Through Wednesday's close, the stock had climbed nearly 44 percent this year.
+The company's stock was up 1.6 percent at $168.25 after the bell.
+Through Wednesday's close, the share price had climbed nearly 44 percent this year.

+Total revenue rose 44.8 percent to $9.32 billion, beating the average forecast of $9.20 billion among analysts tracked by Thomson Reuters I/B/E/S.

+"In mobile we're continuing to see great strengths," Facebook Chief Financial Officer David Wehner said in a phone interview.

 Facebook said about 2.01 billion people were using its service monthly as of June 30, up 17 percent from a year earlier.